ImperialOctopus/worlds-to-follow/docs/05-artistry.md

 Advanced:

 - Recognise a specific gem with political importance.
-- Notice magically _traced_ jet or amber hidden in an item of jewellery.
+- Notice magically trace jet or amber hidden in an item of jewellery.

 ### Leatherworking